layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/explore-dapr-with-meshery/dapr/introduction.md

 ---
 docType: "Chapter"
 id: "introduction"
-chapterTitle: "Understanding How Dapr Works in a Kubernetes Cluster: A Visual Guide with Meshery"
 description: "Learn how Dapr works by deploying Dapr and sample applications in a Kubernetes Cluster using Meshery."
 lectures: 4
-title: "Introduction"
+title: "Understanding How Dapr Works in a Kubernetes Cluster: A Visual Guide with Meshery"
 weight: 1
 ---